 Technical scope

-This Technical Specification for Interoperability (hereinafter referred to as the TSI) concerns the element 'applications for passenger services' of the subsystem "telematics applications" of the trans-European rail system referred to in Article 6(1) of Directive 2008/57/EC.
-It is included in the functional area of the list in Annex II to Directive 2008/57/EC.
+This Technical Specification for Interoperability (hereinafter referred to as the TSI) concerns the element 'applications for passenger services' of the subsystem "telematics applications" of the Union rail system referred to in Article 5(1) of (EU) 2016/797.
+It is included in the functional area of the list in Annex II to Directive (EU) 2016/797.

 Geographical scope

-The geographical scope of this TSI is the trans-European rail system as defined in Article 2 (a) of Directive 2008/57/EC.
+The TSI shall apply to the subsystem ‘telematics applications’ of the rail system in the European Union as defined in Section 2.6(a) of Annex II to Directive (EU) 2016/797.

+The TSI shall apply to the following networks:

+The Union rail system network as defined in Annex I, Section 1 of Directive (EU) 2016/797;

+The TSI shall not apply to the cases referred to in Article 1(3) of Directive (EU) 2016/797

 Content of this TSI

-The content of this TSI is in accordance with Article 5 of Directive 2008/57/EC.
+The content of this TSI is in accordance with Article 4 of Directive (EU) 2016/797.

 This TSI also comprises, in Chapter 4, the operating and maintenance rules specific to the technical and geographical scope.